-On our return from a road-trip from Minnesota back to our home in Central Oregon we trekked through eastern Idaho.
+On our return from a road trip from Minnesota back to our home in Central Oregon, we trekked through eastern Idaho.
 One of the places that had popped up on our itinerary was Craters of the Moon National Monument which is located between Idaho Falls and the State capital Boise.
-Living in Central Oregon we have plenty of examples of volcanic activity including cinder buttes, lava fields and lava tube caves but we decided to check this Craters of the Moon – can you ever too much of lava fields!
+Living in Central Oregon we have plenty of examples of volcanic activity including cinder buttes, lava fields and lava tube caves but we decided to check these Craters of the Moon – can you ever too much of lava fields!

 About Craters of the Moon